FIFA World Cup: World Cups before World War II

-Due to the success of the Olympic football tournaments, FIFA, with President Jules Rimet as the driving force, again started looking at staging its own international tournament outside of the Olympics.
+After the success of the Olympic football tournaments, FIFA, with President Jules Rimet as the driving force, again started looking at staging its own international tournament outside of the Olympics.
 On 28 May 1928, the FIFA Congress in Amsterdam decided to stage a world championship.
 With Uruguay now two-time official football world champions and to celebrate their centenary of independence in 1930, FIFA named Uruguay as the host country of the inaugural World Cup tournament.

 The national associations of selected nations were invited to send a team, but the choice of Uruguay as a venue for the competition meant a long and costly trip across the Atlantic Ocean for European sides, especially in the midst of the Great Depression.
 As such, no European country pledged to send a team until two months before the start of the competition.
 Rimet eventually persuaded teams from Belgium, France, Romania, and Yugoslavia to make the trip.
 In total, 13 nations took part: seven from South America, four from Europe, and two from North America.